anjaleeps/anjaleeps/README.md

 ### Hi, I'm Anjalee 👋

-I'm a Computer Science and Engineering graduate from the University of Moratuwa, Sri Lanka.
-I love building software that help people make their lives easier.
-Currently, I'm especially interested in web development and machine learning.
+I'm a AI Software Engineer with a background in advanced natural language processing based on Large Language Models and web development.
+Expertise in leveraging AI technologies to create production-ready applications.
+Proficient in Python, Java, Langchain, Pytorch, and web frameworks like Node.js and React.js.

 ### My technology stack 🔭